-- ✓ Statewide Energy Policy: As progress continues on a large diameter LNG pipeline, the State must also concurrently develop a comprehensive strategy to maximize the distribution of that energy outside the pipeline corridor, and to dedicate appropriate revenues from the sale of that gas to support other energy projects serving all areas of Alaska. - ✓ Alaska Marine Highway System: The City of Valdez supports the findings of the AMHS Governance Study overseen by Southeast Conference.
-The recommended governance model includes 1) creation of a public corporation to manage AMHS; 2) maintain State ownership of AMHS assets; and 3) interim enhancement as Line Agency of State Government.
-The City of Valdez is committed to finding a statewide solution for AMHS and has contributed \$10,000 to this effort. - ✓ Alaska Tourism Marketing: The City of Valdez encourages a strong investment by the State of Alaska in a Statewide Tourism Marketing Program.
-Valdez supports the efforts that the Alaska Travel Industry and the Alaska Tourism Marketing Board are taking to create a new sustainable marketing funding formula in the form of a Tourism Investment District. - State Harbor Grants: The state has established a Harbor Facility Grant program (AS 29.60.800) to provide 50% of construction costs for local harbor maintenance and upgrade projects.
+- ✓ Alaska Tourism Marketing: The City of Valdez encourages a strong investment by the State of Alaska in a Statewide Tourism Marketing Program.
+Valdez supports the efforts that the Alaska Travel Industry and the Alaska Tourism Marketing Board are taking to create a new sustainable marketing funding formula in the form of a Tourism Investment District. - ❖ State Harbor Grants: The state has established a Harbor Facility Grant program (AS 29.60.800) to provide 50% of construction costs for local harbor maintenance and upgrade projects.
 Local governments must fund all design costs and half the construction cost.
 In an environment of shrinking capital dollars, this program should be fully funded by the state as it evaluates projects against standard criteria for prioritization and significantly leverages available state funding.
-If funding the grant program is not possible, the City encourages the State to bond for port and harbor projects as a means to further strengthen these economic engines around Alaska. - ✓ Community Jails: Maintain funding at the 2018 level.
+If funding the grant program is not possible, the City encourages the State to bond for port and harbor projects as a means to further strengthen these economic engines around Alaska.
+The City urges full funding by the Governor and the Alaska Legislature for the State of Alaska's Municipal Harbor Facility Grant Program in FY202 to ensure enhanced safety and economic prosperity among Alaskan coastal communities. - ✓ Community Jails: Maintain funding at the 2019 level.
 Continue working with the Department of Corrections to conduct electronic monitoring for both post-conviction and pre-trail releases.
-Strive towards a local model of supervision and identify additional areas in which the community jail can better be utilized to maximize efficiency, diversify services provided, and partner with the State of Alaska to produce the most cost effective solution. - Real Property Sales Disclosure: The Alaska Association of Assessing Officers (AAAO) overall goal is to promote the fair and equitable distribution of the property tax burden which funds local governments.
+Strive towards a local model of supervision and identify additional areas in which the community jail can better be utilized to maximize efficiency, diversify services provided, and partner with the State of Alaska to produce the most cost effective solution.

-- Provisions for Enhanced Local Control in the Issuance of Alcohol Beverage Licenses and Permits within First Class and Home Rule Municipalities: Amendments to Title 4 of the Alaska State Statues which would provide for maximum local self-government to include establishing a mechanism for first class and home rule municipalities to participate in determining the appropriate number and types of alcoholic beverage licenses and permits in their communities. - Support of Proposed Changes to Alaska Statutes Chapter 30.30 and 05.25 Improving the Management and Prevention of Derelict Vessels: The proposed changes will improve communication and coordination between Alaska's harbors and state and federal agencies, directly leading to decreased costs associated with managing derelict vessels. - ✓ Maintaining Local Alaska Wildlife Trooper Position: Maintaining the Valdez post for an Alaska Wildlife Trooper (AWT) is vitally important to the regional fishing community of Valdez and Prince William Sound.
+- ❖ Real Property Sales Disclosure: The Alaska Association of Assessing Officers (AAAO) overall goal is to promote the fair and equitable distribution of the property tax burden which funds local governments. - ❖ Provisions for Enhanced Local Control in the Issuance of Alcohol Beverage Licenses and Permits within First Class and Home Rule Municipalities: Amendments to Title 4 of the Alaska State Statues which would provide for maximum local self-government to include establishing a mechanism for first class and home rule municipalities to participate in determining the appropriate number and types of alcoholic beverage licenses and permits in their communities. - ❖ Support of Proposed Changes to Alaska Statutes Chapter 30.30 and 05.25 Improving the Management and Prevention of Derelict Vessels: The proposed changes will improve communication and coordination between Alaska's harbors and state and federal agencies, directly leading to decreased costs associated with managing derelict vessels. - ✓ Maintaining Local Alaska Wildlife Trooper Position: Maintaining the Valdez post for an Alaska Wildlife Trooper (AWT) is vitally important to the regional fishing community of Valdez and Prince William Sound.
 Valdez is home to 41 permit holders and homeport to 91 vessels participating in various commercial fisheries.
 The local AWT provides: - Regulation enforcement and protection of wild and hatchery fishery resources in Valdez and Prince William Sound.
 Port Valdez and Valdez Arm are home to one of the largest purse seine salmon fisheries in Alaska.
 Up to 200 commercial vessels fish each summer in close proximity to the Solomon Gulch Hatchery, the Alyeska Marine Terminal and regulatory closed waters.
-The on-water presence of the Valdez AWT is essential to ensure an orderly fishery and maintain established boundaries for resource protection and marine traffic. - Regional enforcement of hunting regulations in Prince William Sound and the Copper Basin - Local Valdez fishery registration, administrative and education needs.
+The on-water presence of the Valdez AWT is essential to ensure an orderly fishery and maintain established boundaries for resource protection and marine traffic. - $\circ\;$ Regional enforcement of hunting regulations in Prince William Sound and the Copper Basin - o Local Valdez fishery registration, administrative and education needs.